Chart Color Schemes

 Employment conditions in Pakenham remain below the national average according to AreaSearch analysis

-Pakenham has a skilled workforce with notable representation in the construction sector.
-Its unemployment rate was 5.6% in the past year, with an estimated employment growth of 4.3%.
-As of September 2025, there are 30,594 residents employed, and the unemployment rate is 1.0% higher than Greater Melbourne's rate of 4.7%.
+Pakenham has a skilled workforce with the construction sector being notably represented.
+The unemployment rate was 5.9% in the past year, with an estimated employment growth of 4.0%.
+As of December 2025, there were 30,821 residents employed, and the unemployment rate was 1.1% higher than Greater Melbourne's rate of 4.8%.

-Workforce participation is similar to Greater Melbourne's 71.0%.
-According to Census responses, 17.9% of residents work from home.
+Workforce participation was similar to Greater Melbourne's at 71.3%.
+According to Census responses, 17.9% of residents worked from home.
 Employment is concentrated in health care & social assistance, construction, and retail trade.
-The area has a strong specialization in manufacturing, with an employment share 1.5 times the regional level.
+The area has a strong specialization in manufacturing with an employment share of 1.5 times the regional level.

-However, professional & technical services have limited presence at 4.6%, compared to the regional level of 10.1%.
-Employment opportunities locally appear limited based on Census data comparing working population and resident population.
-From September 2024 to September 2025, employment levels increased by 4.3% and labour force by 4.9%, resulting in an unemployment rise of 0.5 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
-National employment forecasts from Jobs and Skills Australia for May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Pakenham's employment mix suggests local employment should increase by 6.1% over five years and 13.0% over ten years.
+However, professional & technical services have limited presence at 4.6% compared to the regional average of 10.1%.
+Employment opportunities locally appear limited as indicated by the Census working population vs resident population count.
+Between December 2024 and December 2025, employment levels increased by 4.0%, labour force grew by 4.7%, resulting in an unemployment rise of 0.7 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 2.4%, labour force growth of 2.8%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Pakenham's employment should increase by 6.1% over five years and 13.0% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.

 Frequently Asked Questions - Employment